pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 });
 ```

 However, processing data locally presents performance challenges.
 Running the handler with a batch size of 10 takes around **2-4 seconds per batch**, meaning processing 10k documents would take up to an hour.
 To improve performance, we can do parallel processing using [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
-A worker runs on a different JavaScript process and we can start and run many of them in parallel.
+A WebWorker runs on a different JavaScript process and we can start and run many of them in parallel.

 Our worker listens for messages and performance the embedding generation on each request.
 It then sends the result embedding back to the main thread.